BA (Hons) Professional Accountancy

 Overview

-The BA (Hons) Professional Accountancy is a three-year Honours degree designed for students holding advanced qualifications who wish to pursue a career in accountancy.
-The degree provides significant exemptions from the professional examinations of the ACCA, CIMA and CIPFA.
+The BA (Hons) Professional Accountancy is a three-year honours degree designed for students holding advanced qualifications who wish to pursue a career in accountancy.
+The degree provides significant exemptions from the professional examinations of the Association of Chartered Certified Accountants (ACCA), the Chartered Institute of Management Accountants (CIMA) and the Chartered Institute of Public Finance and Accountancy (CIPFA).

-By studying towards this degree, you'll learn all the skills that accountancy involves to prepare and interpret financial information to enable investors, lenders, management, employees, government and others to make financial decisions.
+By studying towards this degree, you'll learn all the skills that accountancy involves to prepare and interpret financial information enabling investors, lenders, management, employees, government and others to make financial decisions.

 Student Managed Investment Fund